LEARNAcademy/white-boarding-questions/whiteboarding-questions.md

 (Part 2) Write a SQL query that will return the type and price of the most expensive cookie in the table.

 INTERVIEWER'S NOTES:
+- 1 - This question is partially self-reflection on whether the student feels more comfortable in a leader role or a support role.
+Many students will discuss whether they prefer "driving" or "navigating" during a pairing session.
+Encourage them to think bigger and broader than just pair programming.
-- A relational database organizes information into tables that have rows and columns.
+- 2 - A relational database organizes information into tables that have columns which define the data and rows that are instances of the data.
 - A domaine specific language is specified to one particular task.
 Examples are RSpec, HTML, SQL.
 - Part 1: The goal of this section to get them asking questions and doing some creative thinking.
-Possible columns include type of cookie, price, size, cost of materials, calories, delivery date, delivery location, special instructions, etc.
+Possible columns include type of cookie, price, size, cost of materials, calories, delivery date, delivery location, special instructions, etc. Encourage them to share a screen and write down their ideas.
 ```sql
 SELECT type of cookie, price
 FROM cookie